Should You Invest in Vertiv Holdings Co (VRT) Now?

-Vertiv Holdings Co (NYSE: VRT) has a higher price-to-earnings ratio of 75.77x compared to its average ratio, and the 36-month beta value for VRT is at 1.45.
+Vertiv Holdings Co (NYSE: VRT) has a higher price-to-earnings ratio of 79.39x compared to its average ratio,, and the 36-month beta value for VRT is at 1.46.
 Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023